Mike Ruiz: Designer

 Menswear designer J. Cheikh collaborated with Ruiz to design a capsule collection for the Spring/Summer 2012 menswear collection in hopes of capitalizing on his fashion expertise and personal style.
 The collection was called "Mike Ruiz for J. Cheikh".

 Directing

 In addition to his advertising and celebrity clients, Ruiz has branched out as a director doing music video for artists such as Vanessa Williams, Kelly Rowland, Jody Watley, Traci Lords, Kristine W and Shontelle.
 He also made his feature film directorial debut in 2007 with Starrbooty, starring RuPaul.

 Television

-Ruiz has appeared on several reality shows, including Kathy Griffin: My Life on the D-List, America's Next Top Model, and RuPaul's Drag Race, as a celebrity photographer and guest judge.
+Ruiz has appeared on several reality shows, including Kathy Griffin: My Life on the D-List, America's Next Top Model, and RuPaul's Drag Race ("RuPaullywood or Bust"), as a celebrity photographer and guest judge.
 He also rounded out the panel of expert judges on the third season of Canada's Next Top Model.

-Ruiz was a member of the cast of Logo network's reality series, The A-List: New York, for its first two seasons.
-He left the show in 2011.
+Ruiz was a member of the cast of Logo network's reality series, The A-List: New York.